jordandeklerk/pyloo/README.md

 [arXiv preprint arXiv:1704.02030](https://arxiv.org/abs/1704.02030).

 We recommend PSIS-LOO-CV over WAIC because PSIS offers informative diagnostics (like Pareto k estimates) and estimates for effective sample size and Monte Carlo error, providing greater insight into the reliability of the results.

-> **⚠️ Migration Notice**
-> Most of the ongoing development for *pyloo* is moving to the new **[arviz-stats](https://github.com/arviz-devs/arviz-stats)** project.
-Future enhancements and bug-fixes will be concentrated there, while this repository will remain as a lightweight wrapper and archival reference.

 ## Features